Transfer of Matrimonial Home to Ex-Spouse After Divorce

 However, you do not have the legal right to force your ex-spouse to sell the property after you have transferred your share to your ex-spouse.

-In the event your ex-spouse sells the property of his/her own accord, the shares of the property will still not be returned to you.
+In the event your ex-spouse sells the property of his/her own accord, the shares of the property will still not be returned to you if the court had not ordered your ex-spouse to repay you for your contributions to the property’s purchase price.
 This includes your CPF monies (as mentioned above).

 What if my ex-spouse agrees to return me my share of the property?